 “Where processing is based on consent pursuant to Directive 95/46/EC, it is not necessary for the data subject to give his or her consent again if the manner in which the consent has been given is in line with the conditions of this Regulation.”

-GDPR applies to all existing EU subscribers on your email list.
-If your existing subscribers have given you consent in a way that’s already compliant with GDPR—and if you kept record of those consents—there’s no need for you to re-collect consent from those subscribers.
+GDPR applies to all existing EU and UK subscribers on your email list no matter when they got added—even if it was before GDPR was around.
+If your existing subscribers gave you consent in a way that’s already compliant with GDPR—and if you kept record of those opt-ins—there’s no need for you to re-collect consent from those subscribers.

-Figure out who on your email list already provided GDPR-compliant consent, and ensure that you have a clear record of those consents.
+- Audit your existing email list.
+Figure out who on your email list already provided GDPR-compliant consent, and ensure you have a clear record of those consents.

-If for any of your contacts you don’t have GDPR-proof consent—or if you are unsure about whether or not their consent is compliant—you’ll have to run a re-permission campaign to refresh that consent, or remove the subscriber from your mailing list.
+- Implement a re-permission program.
+For any of your contacts for whom you don’t have GDPR-proof consent—or if you’re unsure about whether or not their consent is compliant—you’ll have to run a re-permission campaign to refresh that consent.
+Or remove those subscribers from your mailing list.

-This post provides a high level overview about email consent under GDPR, but is not intended, and should not be taken, as legal advice.
+This post provides a high-level overview about email consent under GDPR, but is not intended, and should not be taken, as legal advice.
 Please contact your attorney for advice on email marketing regulations or any specific legal problems.